Brandon-T/ProSocks/README.md

 A Powerful Socket Library

-Compile with a C and/or C++ compiler.
+- Compiles with a standard C and/or C++ compiler.
-Supports SSL/TLS.
+- Supports SSL/TLS.
-Supports Non-Blocking & Blocking.
+- Supports Non-Blocking & Blocking.
-Supports Timeouts.
+- Supports Timeouts.